 HazardsDitto are very shy as a species, and prefer to keep away from conflict.
 However, if faced with a threat, they will transform into their aggressor and do battle.
 Due to their unique body structure, particularly in the case of the first submorph, they are incapable of being paralyzed, and even in their normal form, they are fairly resistant to physical attacks, though they can't fight back due to said shape.

-Social StructureDitto tend to be loners, though they are not averse to groups.
-The species is rife with outliers, with some individuals choosing to live among highly social Pokemon and some interacting with others only as much as needed to breed or eat.
+Social StructureDitto tend to be loners, and can have issues getting along with their own kind, though they are not averse to groups.
+The species is rife with outliers, with some individuals choosing to live among highly social Pokémon and some interacting with others only as much as needed to breed or eat.

 Written by rmctagg09